Wanasgheo/Writeups/ctf-writeups/TeenableCtf-2023/Skiddyana/README.md

 ```

-Here is the function that let us to leak the password and even the libc used in order to access the fatesRoom, we are not able to write over the ret-address because it's to far
+Here is the function that let us to leak the password and even the libc used in order to access the fatesRoom, that's all we can do because we are not able to write over the ret-address because it's to far

 ```c